-The Panetta Institute for Public Policy To Honor U.S. Senators Angus King and Amy Klobuchar and U.S. Representative Mike Gallagher at 2023 Jefferson Lincoln Awards On Saturday November 11, 2023
+The Panetta Institute for Public Policy Honored U.S. Senators Angus King and Amy Klobuchar and U.S. Representative Mike Gallagher at 2023 Jefferson Lincoln Awards On Saturday November 11, 2023

 The Panetta Institute for Public Policy announced the recipients of its 2023 Jefferson-Lincoln Awards.
-This year the annual awards will be presented to U.S. Senator Angus King (I) of Maine, U.S. Senator Amy Klobuchar (D) of Minnesota and U.S. Representative Mike Gallagher (R) of Wisconsin.
-The honors will be conferred at a black-tie gala dinner held at The Inn at Spanish Bay in Pebble Beach on Saturday, November 11, 2023.
+The 2023 annual awards was presented to U.S. Senator Angus King (I) of Maine, U.S. Senator Amy Klobuchar (D) of Minnesota and U.S. Representative Mike Gallagher (R) of Wisconsin.
+The honors were conferred at a black-tie gala dinner held at The Inn at Spanish Bay in Pebble Beach on Saturday, November 11, 2023.

 Commenting on the honorees, Institute Chairman and Co-Founder Leon E. Panetta said, “our democracy is under threat.
 Political theatrics have taken the place of governing and the victims of this vacuum of leadership are the American people.
 We need elected officials who understand their responsibility to the American people and to our democracy.
 The Panetta Institute honors three leaders who put duty before party and have shown the courage and integrity in their stewardship of our democracy.”